johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ### Reconstructing Power Generation Data
-For each row of data, power generation values are reconstructed using all basis vectors.
+For this analysis, all basis vectors are used to reconstructed the original curve.

 **Example Reconstructed Power Generation Curve**:
 <p align="center">